JRasmusBm/git-workshop/03_what_is_a_branch.md

 git log --oneline --all --graph
 ```

-To check your understanding: Consider what would happen if I were to delete the
+To check our understanding: Consider what would happen if we were to delete the
 branch example here.
-What do you think would happen?
+What do we think would happen?

 ```sh
 git branch -D example